 As discussed, Chinese Mahjong is the core experience, with no extra rules or win conditions.
 In most households, special hands are removed completely, focusing entirely on building the standard winning hands of 4 sets and 1 pair.

 A more competitive variation of Classic Mahjong, with specific point calculations based on the fan system.
-Extremely popular in casinos in Hong Kong and Taiwan, as well as cities of China.
+Extremely popular in casinos in Hong Kong and Taiwan, as well as in cities in China.

-Simplified version of Mahjong taking inspiration from American Mahjong, with no Chows allowed, resulting in a fast-paced game.
+Sichuan Mahjong is a simplified version taking inspiration from the American variant, with no Chows allowed, resulting in a fast-paced game.

-Includes a special Laizi tile, that can be used as a wild tile, and adds elements of Japanese Mahjong with strict win conditions.
+Includes a special Laizi tile, that can be used as a wild tile, and adds elements of Japanese Riichi with strict winning conditions.

-Similar to Wuhan Mahjong where specific tiles have to be in hand to win, but removes Honor tiles to streamline gameplay.
+Changsa Mahjong is similar to Wuhan where specific tiles have to be in hand to win, but removes Honor tiles to streamline gameplay.

 Normally timed to ensure quick gameplay.
-This style of Mahjong includes rules which force players to think on their feet, such as the necessity of Pongs before Chows.
+Shenyang Mahjong includes rules that force players to think on their feet, such as the necessity of Pongs before Chows.
 Despite the speed, there are no instant wins.

-Specific to Taiwan, hands involve 16 tiles, and lets multiple players to win via claiming a discard.
+Specific to Taiwan, hands involve 16 tiles, and lets multiple players win by claiming a discard.

-Based on Hong Kong Mahjong, and adds in 4 special Animal tiles, and uses special melding conditions not seen in other variations of Mahjong.
+Singaporean – Malaysian Mahjong is based on the Hong Kong version and adds in 4 special Animal tiles, and uses special melding conditions not seen in other variations of the game.

 One of the most complex versions of Mahjong, with specific win conditions based on yaku that must be achieved.
 Beginners should have a list by their side to understand the rules in more detail.